ffadrique/Frypto/README.md

 Frypto is a collection of cryptographic modules written in modern Fortran.
 It provides secure, low-level components for hashing, encryption, and unique identifier generation.
 Designed to integrate with [Fommons](https://github.com/ffadrique/Fommons) and [XFunit](https://github.com/ffadrique/XFunit).

+Frypto is validated according to established standards, in particular AES and 3-DES are validated following the National Institue of Standards and Technology (NIST) guidelines in the [Cryptographic Algorithm Validation Program (CAVP)](https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program)

 ## Modules